Cosmetics Linked to Health Problems

 Nos.
 20-22 are toxic and allergenic preservatives which have been linked

-to increasing oestrogen levels in women and is implicated in the rising
+to increasing estrogen levels in women and is implicated in the rising

 No. 23.
 Probably synthetic, may contain phthalates that have been linked